If you’re thinking of transferring your Ancestry DNA to MyHeritage, then you should consider these questions:

 Go ahead and take a peek.
 The zip file contains a simple text file that is human-readable.
 Just be sure not to make any edits to the file.
 My data looks like this:

 If you’re thinking that those letters seem familiar, it’s probably flashbacks to high school biology class.
-If you’re interested in diving into chromosomes and alleles, I recommend Blaine Bettinger’s book on genetic genealogy – you can find it on Amazon.
+If you’re interested in diving into chromosomes and alleles, I recommend Blaine Bettinger’s book on genetic genealogy.
+We have a full review of the book here.

 Step 2: Create a Free Account on MyHeritage